Skip to Content

 Here are some examples in which a healthy Pitbull barks to excess:

-• When he is protecting his human parent – You will need your Pitbull to defend you in very rare cases.
+• When he is protecting his human parent – You will need your Pitbull to defend you in rare cases.
 Pitbulls are protective by nature.
-Generally, he will think he is protecting you when the “threat” is only the Amazon delivery guy.
-Try and pre-empt the Amazon guy’s arrival and offer your Pittie a tasty treat or favorite toy.
+Generally, he will think he is protecting you when the “threat” is only the local delivery guy.
+Try to pre-empt the delivery guy’s arrival and offer your Pittie a tasty treat or favorite toy.

 • When he is anxious – This type of barking is persistent and seems to happen without significant external stimulus like an uninvited guest.
 Helping your dog reduce his anxiety is a lengthy process that involves building trust.

 Both of these techniques go hand in hand.
-When counterconditioning a poor habit with a good one, you start with limited exposure.
+You start with limited exposure when counterconditioning a poor habit with a good one.

 In this example, you’ll have a friend stand quite far back but not too far to be seen.
-When your dog notices him, you should distract him and give him a treat.
-In this case, the dog doesn’t bark because your friend is at a distance.
+You should distract your dog and treat him when you notice him.
+In this case, the dog doesn’t bark because your friend is distant.
 But you still reward him for not barking.

 You need to patiently repeat this while bringing your friend closer.
 He has to come as close as he can before your Pitbull starts growling.
 That’s where he should step back.
 This ensures that your dog doesn’t start barking.
 Instead, he becomes calm again.